Using DISC for Conflict Resolution in the Workplace

 Benefits of Applying DISC to Conflict Management

-The map below highlights the key characteristics of each DISC style, including combined styles, which have strong influence from more than one of the four primary styles.
+The map below highlights the key characteristics of each main DISC style, including combined styles, which have a strong influence from more than one of the four primary styles.

 How to Handle Conflict with D-Style Colleagues